llpeterson/direct/access.md

 ## Celluar Network

-While cellular telephone technology had its beginning in voice communication, data services based on cellular standards are now the norm, thanks in no small part to the increasing capabilities of smartphones.
+While cellular telephone technology had its roots in analog voice communication, data services based on cellular standards are now the norm, thanks in no small part to the increasing capabilities of smartphones.
 Like Wi-Fi, celluar networks transmit data at certain